cishamalty/cishamalty/README.md

 Hi
-I am a Data Analyst and Data visualization professional with more than 5 years of demonstrated experience with an educational background in Software Engineering .
+I am a Data Scientist|Analyst with more than 3 years of demonstrated experience with an educational background in Software Engineering .
  I have been helping companies maximize business revenue with powerful data insights  and also reduce operational costs and time by automating tasks with the following:
  - Data mining
  - Data Cleaning
+ - Data Models
+ - Data Pipe Lines
  - Data Visualization
  - Applying statistics to produce insights from the data
  - Hypothesis Testing